EuroProofNet/europroofnet.github.io/_pages/WEPN/2023/admin.md

 ---
-title: "Administration page for the second WEPN meeting to be collocated with ITP2023"
+title: "Administration page for the WEPN23 meeting to be collocated with ITP2023"
 layout: single
-permalink: /2ndWEPN-admin/
+permalink: /women-epn-2023-admin/
 author_profile: true
 breadcrumbs: true
 ---